-The scholars differed concerning a divorce that takes place when a woman has her monthly period, and there was a lengthy discussion as to whether the divorce counts or not.
-The majority of scholars are of the view that it does count as such and is regarded as a divorce, but the man should be told to take her back and keep her until she has become pure from her menses, then menstruated a second time and become pure.
+"The scholars differed concerning a divorce that takes place when a woman has her monthly period, and there was a lengthy discussion as to whether the divorce counts or not.
+The majority of scholars are of the view that divorce does count as such and is regarded as a divorce, but the man should be told to take her back and keep her until she has become pure from her menses, then menstruated a second time and become pure.
 Then if he wishes he may keep her and if he wishes he may divorce her.

-This is the view of the majority of scholars, include the four imams: Ahmad, al-Shaafa'i, Maalik and Abu Haneefah.
-But the more correct view in our opinion is that favoured by Shaykh al-Islam Ibn Taymiyah (may Allah have mercy on him), that divorce at the time of menses does not count as such, because it goes against the command of Allah and His Messenger.
+This is the view of the majority of scholars, including the four Imams: Ahmad, Ash-Shafi'i, Malik and Abu Hanifah (may Allah have mercy on them).
+But the more correct view in our opinion is that favoured by Shaykh Al-Islam Ibn Taymiyah (may Allah have mercy on him), that divorce at the time of menses does not count as such , because it goes against the command of Allah and His Messenger.

 The Prophet (peace and blessings of Allah be upon him) said: "Whoever does any action that is not in accordance with this matter of ours will have it rejected."

-The evidence concerning this very issue is the hadeeth of 'Abd-Allah ibn 'Umar, when he divorced his wife at the time of her menses.
+The evidence concerning this very issue is the Hadith of 'Abdullah ibn 'Umar, when he divorced his wife at the time of her menses.
 He told the Prophet (peace and blessings of Allah be upon him) about that and the Messenger of Allah (peace and blessings of Allah be upon him) got very angry and said: "Tell him to take her back, then keep her until she has become pure, then menstruated, then become pure, then if he wishes he may keep her after that and if he wishes he may divorce her."
 Then the Prophet (peace and blessings of Allah be upon him) said: "That is the prescribed period at which Allah has commanded men to divorce women."

 The prescribed period at which Allah has commanded men to divorce women means that a man may only divorce his wife when she is pure (not menstruating) and he has not had intercourse with her.
 Based on this, if he divorces her when she is menstruating, he has not divorced her in accordance with the command of Allah, so it is to be rejected.

-We think that the divorce that has been issued to this woman does not count as such, and that the woman is still married to her husband.
+We believe that the divorce that has been issued to this woman does not count as such, and that the woman is still married to her husband.
 It does not matter whether the husband knew that she was menstruating or not menstruating when he issued the divorce.
 Yes, his knowledge of her condition does not matter, but if he knew about that then he has committed a sin, and the divorce does not count.
-If he did not know, then the divorce still does not count, but there is no sin on the husband."(Fatawa Islamiyyah, 3/268).
+If he did not know, then the divorce still does not count, but there is no sin on the husband."
+(Fatawa Islamiyyah, 3/268)

+And Allah knows best.